By: Team W9-02 (HealthHub) Since: Jan 2019 Licence: MIT

 field will be the one accepted for all fields except the |

-Upon a successful add
+Upon a successful add command, the new HealthWorker or Request

-constructed from the user entered fields will be added to the end of the UniqueHealthWorkerList
+constructed from the user entered fields will be added to the end of the UniqueHealthWorkerList.

 Valid Specialisations

-type in Java, and supports only the
+The Specialisation field is an Enum type in Java, and supports only the

-enum fields that are specified in the Specialisation
+enum fields that are specified in the Specialisation class itself.

 The various available specialisation enum values of the Specialisation

-class is as follows in the implementation of Specialisation
+class is as follows in the implementation of Specialisation:

 public enum Specialisation {